hpcleuven/VscDocumentation/source/jobs/starting_programs_in_a_job.rst

 command.
 For MPI programs, this is ``mpirun`` or ``mpiexec`` (often one is an alias for the other).
 The command line arguments for mpirun differ between MPI implementations.
-We refer to the documentation on `toolchains <\%22/cluster-doc/development/toolchains\%22>`__ in the
-\\"\ `Software development <\%22/cluster-doc/development\%22>`__\\"
-section of this web site for more information on the implementations supported at the VSC.
+We refer to the documentation on :doc:`toolchains<../software/toolchains>` for more information on the implementations supported at the VSC.
 As most MPI implementations in use at the VSC recognise our resource manager software and get their information about the number of nodes and cores directly from the resource manager, it is usually sufficient to start your MPI program using

 ::